IHE/ITI.SeR/SeR.md

-This supplement is a standalone profile because it defines a flexible pattern that could be used by any Service Provider that queries for Authorization Decisions already granted by a trusted Authorization Decisions Manager (or PDP).
+This supplement is a standalone profile because it defines a flexible pattern that could be used by any Service Provider that queries for Authorization Decisions granted by a trusted Authorization Decisions Manager (or PDP).
 However, the focus is to add Access Control functionalities to the XDS environment.

 This profile introduces two new actors (Authorization Decisions Manager and Authorization Decisions Verifier) and one new transaction (Authorization Decisions Query).

 This profile does not describe how Authorization Decisions are performed.
-However, this profile relies on XACM-SAML framework.
+However, this profile relies on the XACML-SAML framework for messages and transactions between the actors.

-This profile describes how a Service Provider (e.g. Document Repository) can request Authorization Decisions granted to an entity and for specific documents.
+This profile describes how a Service Provider (e.g. Document Repository) can request Authorization Decisions for clinical data granted to an Requester Entity.

 # Open Issues and Questions